 Port Infrastructure and Goods Movement.
 The budget includes $670 million General Fund for port‑related projects, workforce training, and process and operational improvements to increase goods movement.

 Billions for High-Speed Rail Comes with Increased Oversight.
 After more than a year of negotiations between the Legislature and the Governor, this budget includes $4.2 billion in remaining bond funds for the high-speed rail project.
 The funds come with significant increased oversight of the project, including the creation of the High-Speed Rail Authority Office of the Inspector General.

 Zero-Emission Vehicle Subsidies and Infrastructure Investments.
-The budget includes $2.6 billion to subsidize ZEVs and ZEV infrastructure, focused on low-income consumers and communities, heavy-duty trucks, transit buses, and school buses.
-The budget sets aside an additional $1.1 billion for ZEV investments, to be allocated in August after subsequent budget negotiations are complete, and promises another $2.4 billion in future years.
-However, there is no binding obligation to provide the promised funding in the current year or future years.
+The budget includes $3.4 billion to subsidize ZEVs and ZEV infrastructure, focused on low-income consumers and communities, heavy-duty trucks, transit buses, and school buses.
+The budget promises another $2.7 billion in future years.
+However, there is no binding obligation to provide the promised funding in future years.

 Resources and Environment

 Water and Drought Resilience.
-The budget includes nearly $2.8 billion to provide immediate drought relief in some areas, but delays other important decisions.
+The budget includes $3.6 billion to provide drought relief in some areas while excluding investments in water storage projects.

 Business and Employment

 Fails to Sufficiently Address the Unemployment Debt.
 The budget appropriates a measly $250 million for payments towards the Unemployment Insurance Fund Loan, which has an astonishing balance of roughly $18 billion.
 Further, the budget provides no unemployment insurance tax relief for businesses.